PC game: Modifications

-However, Stardock, the previous owner of competing platform Impulse, estimated that, as of 2009, Steam had a 70% share of the digital distribution market for video games.
-In early 2011, Forbes reported that Steam sales constituted 50–70% of the $4 billion market for downloaded PC games and that Steam offered game producers gross margins of 70% of purchase price, compared with 30% at retail.
-In 2011, Steam served over 780 petabytes of information, double what it had delivered in 2010.

 Digital distribution services

 PC games are sold predominantly through the Internet, with buyers downloading their new purchase directly to their computer.
 This approach allows smaller independent developers to compete with large publisher-backed games and avoids the speed and capacity limits of the optical discs which most other gaming platforms rely on.

 Valve released the Steam platform for Windows computers in 2003 as a means to distribute Valve-developed video games such as Half-Life 2.
-It would later see release on the Mac OS X operating system in 2010 and was released on Linux in 2012 as well.
+It would later see release on the Mac OS X operating system in 2010 and was released on Linux in 2012.
 By 2011, it controlled 70% of the market for downloadable PC games, with a userbase of about 40 million accounts.
 Origin, a new version of the Electronic Arts online store, was released in 2011 in order to compete with Steam and other digital distribution platforms on the PC.
 The period between 2004 and now saw the rise of many digital distribution services on PC, such as Amazon Digital Services, GameStop, GFWL, EA Store, Direct2Drive, GOG.com, and GamersGate.

 Digital distribution also slashes the cost of circulation, eliminates stock shortages, allows games to be released worldwide at no additional cost, and allows niche audiences to be reached with ease.
 However, most digital distribution systems create ownership and customer rights issues by storing access rights on distributor-owned computers.
 Games confer with these computers over the Internet before launching.
 This raises the prospect of purchases being lost if the distributor goes out of business or chooses to lock the buyer's account, and prevents resale (the ethics of which are a matter of debate).